Learn everything about Second Growth Bordeaux.

 While some consumers today feel the 1855 Classification of the Medoc is anachronistic, the truth is, for the most part, the original classification still has a lot of merit, event though it is more than 150 years old!
 It’s even more startling to learn that to invent the original classification, it took the negociants less than 2 weeks to create it!

-The links on the left side of the page bring you detailed profiles of all Second Growth Bordeaux wine producers.
-The pages offer numerous, wine tasting notes, images , detailed histories, information on the wine making techniques, soil, terroir and links to buy the wine.
+The links on the left side of the page bring you detailed profiles of all Second Growth Bordeaux producers.
+The pages offer numerous, wine tasting notes, information on the vineyards and winemaking, images, detailed histories and wine buying guides.

 The 1855 Bordeaux classification came up with a ranking of the best Bordeaux wines in five, unique classes for the red wines.
 The wines included were all from Medoc, except for the already legendary Château Haut-Brion, which was from Graves and not from the Left Bank, like all the other classified growths.
 Chateau Haut Brion had to be included in the original classification.

 In 1855, Haut Brion was already one of the world’s most famous wines.
 More importantly, the wine sold for as much, if not more money than the other First Growth wines of the Medoc!

 In the Classification, the rankings were determined by in large part, by their selling price over an extended period of time.
 In this case, when the official rankings for the 1855 classification were produced, the average selling price covering the period of 1815 to 1855 was considered.

 In all, a total of 61 Bordeaux chateaux are included in the 1855 Bordeaux Classification for chateaux making red Bordeaux wine.